Historic Inns of Annapolis: The Robert Johnson House

 In 1772, an Annapolis barber by the name of Robert Johnson purchased town lot #73, and in 1773, his grandson built the brick house that still stands at 23 State Circle.
 The main brick house remained with Johnson heirs until around 1856.
 A portion of the lot was sold in 1808 to Elizabeth Thompson, who probably built the frame house at 1 School Street.

 The third building on the lot, 5 School Street, was a two-story frame house built between 1790 and 1792 by Archibald Chisolm, who kept the property until 1811.

 In 1880 William H. Bellis purchased the Johnson house and opened a tailor shop facing Main Street.
 He died in 1902, leaving 23 State Circle to his daughter Maud Morrow.
 She acquired 1 and 5 School Street, and converted the building into the Morrow Apartments.
 Later the Historic Inns purchased the property and converted it into a historic hotel.

-The Treaty of Paris Restaurant

-Located in the Maryland Inn, the restaurant's name honored the Paris Peace Treaty which ended the American Revolutionary War.
-Representing Britain were Richard Oswald, the Chief Negotiator under the Earl of Shelburne, and their envoy David Hartley, who was signing for them.
-Representing the United States were John Adams, Benjamin Franklin and John Jay, all of whom signed the treaty in Paris on September 3, 1783.

-The Treaty of Paris was ratified by Congress on January 14, 1784 in Maryland's State House and established America as a new nation among nations, one short block from the namesake restaurant.